arrayfire/arrayfire-js/README.md

 # ArrayFire.js

+In progress towards release of 1.0.0-beta.
+Please follow [this issue](https://github.com/arrayfire/arrayfire_js/issues/1) for tracking the progress.

 ## About ArrayFire

 *"ArrayFire is a high performance software library for parallel computing with an easy-to-use API.
 Its array based function set makes parallel programming more accessible."*